Legoless/AuthKit/Demo/Pods/PureLayout/README.md

 	*	Pros: Visual, simple
 	* 	Cons: Difficult for complex layouts, cannot dynamically set constraints at runtime, encourages hardcoded magic numbers, not always WYSIWYG
 *	**PureLayout**
-	*	Pros: Simple, efficient, minimal third party code, consistent with Apple API style, compatible with Objective-C and Swift codebases
+	*	Pros: Simple, efficient, minimal third party code, consistent with Cocoa API style, compatible with Objective-C and Swift codebases
 	*	Cons: Not the most concise expression of layout code
-*	High-level Auto Layout Libraries/DSLs ([Masonry](https://github.com/Masonry/Masonry), [KeepLayout](https://github.com/iMartinKiss/KeepLayout))
+*	High-level Auto Layout Libraries/DSLs ([Cartography](https://github.com/robb/Cartography), [Masonry](https://github.com/Masonry/Masonry), [KeepLayout](https://github.com/iMartinKiss/KeepLayout))
 	*	Pros: Very clean, concise, and convenient
-	*	Cons: Overloaded Objective-C syntax (Swift incompatible), heavier dependency on third party code, difficult to mix with SDK APIs
+	*	Cons: Unique API style is foreign to Cocoa APIs, mixed compatibility with Objective-C & Swift, greater dependency on third party code

+PureLayout takes a balanced approach to Auto Layout that makes it well suited for any project.

 ## Problems, Suggestions, Pull Requests?
-Bring 'em on! :)
+Please open a [new Issue here](https://github.com/smileyborg/PureLayout/issues/new) if you run into an issue, have a feature request, or want to share a comment.
+Note that general Auto Layout questions should be asked on [Stack Overflow](http://stackoverflow.com).

-If you're considering taking on significant changes or additions to the project, it's always a good idea to communicate in advance (open a [new Issue here](https://github.com/smileyborg/PureLayout/issues/new)).
+If you're considering taking on significant changes or additions to the project, please communicate in advance by opening a new Issue.
 This allows everyone to get onboard with upcoming changes, ensures that changes align with the project's design philosophy, and avoids duplicated work.

-I'm especially interested in hearing about any common use cases that this API does not currently address.
-Feel free to add feature requests (and view current work in progress) on the [Feature Requests](https://github.com/smileyborg/PureLayout/wiki/Feature-Requests) page of the wiki for this project.

 ## Meta
 Designed & maintained by Tyler Fox ([@smileyborg](https://twitter.com/smileyborg)).
 Distributed with the MIT license.